Piscis Austrinus: Stars

 Ancient astronomers counted twelve stars as belonging to Piscis Austrinus, though one was later incorporated into nearby Grus as Gamma Gruis.
 Other stars became part of Microscopium.
 Bayer used the Greek letters alpha through mu to label the most prominent stars in the constellation.
 Ptolemy had catalogued Fomalhaut (Alpha Piscis Austrini) as belonging to both this constellation and Aquarius.
-Lacaille redrew the constellation as it was poorly visible from Europe, adding nu, pi and a new kappa as the original kappa became Gamma Gruis, and relabelling gamma, delta and epsilon as epsilon, eta and gamma, respectively.
+Lacaille redrew the constellation as it was poorly visible from Europe, adding pi, and relabelling gamma, delta and epsilon as epsilon, eta and gamma, respectively.
 However, Baily and Gould did not uphold these changes as Bayer's original chart was fairly accurate.
 Bode added tau and upsilon.
 Flamsteed gave 24 stars Flamsteed designations, though the first four numbered became part of Microscopium.
 Within the constellation's borders, there are 47 stars brighter than or equal to apparent magnitude 6.5.

-Traditionally representing the mouth of the fish, Fomalhaut is the brightest star in the constellation and the 19th-brightest star in the night sky, with an apparent magnitude of 1.16.
+Traditionally representing the mouth of the fish, Fomalhaut is the brightest star in the constellation and the 18th-brightest star in the night sky, with an apparent magnitude of 1.16.
 Located 25.13 ± 0.09 light-years away, it is a white main-sequence star that is 1.92 ± 0.02 times as massive and 16.63 ± 0.48 as luminous as the Sun.
 Its companion Fomalhaut b was thought to be the first extrasolar planet ever detected by a visible light image, thanks to the Hubble Space Telescope, but infrared observations have since retracted this claim: it is instead a spherical cloud of dust.
 TW Piscis Austrini can be seen close by and is possibly associated with Fomalhaut as it lies within a light-year of it.
 Of magnitude 6.5, it is a BY Draconis variable.

 The second-brightest star in the constellation, Epsilon Piscis Austrini is a blue-white star of magnitude +4.17.
 Located 400 ± 20 light-years distant, it is a blue-white main-sequence star 4.10 ± 0.19 times as massive as the Sun, and around 661 times as luminous.